 Is No Other Choice Based on a True Story?

-‘No Other Choice’ or ‘Eojjeolsuga eobsda’ revolves around the life of Man-su, a man who serves the same paper company loyally for nearly twenty-five years.
-He has a family, which includes his wife Miri and his two kids, Si-one and Ri-one.
-What seems like a life of comfort and success for Man-su comes crashing down when he is unexpectedly taken out of his job.
+Helmed by celebrated South Korean auteur Park Chan-wook, ‘No Other Choice’ (also known as ‘Eojjeolsuga eobsda’) revolves around the life of Man-su, a man who has served the same paper company loyally for nearly 25 years.
+He has a family, which includes his wife, Miri, and his two children, Si-one and Ri-one.
+What seems like a life of comfort and success for Man-su comes crashing down when he is unexpectedly removed from his job.
 This forces him and his family members to cut down on expenses and live a less-than-ideal life.
-With familial and socio-economic pressure mounting, Man-su comes up with a unique plan to turn his life around and go back to living comfortably.
+With familial and socioeconomic pressure mounting, Man-su devises a unique plan to turn his life around and return to living comfortably.

-When he comes across a job in the paper industry that would fit his skills really well, he decides to eliminate the others who will be his potential competition for it.
-This leads him down a rabbit hole of increasing danger as he starts to use weapons and other dangerous objects to survive in an unforgiving and rough world.
+When he comes across a job in the paper industry that would fit his skills really well, Man-su decides to eliminate the others who will be his potential competition for it.
+This leads him down a rabbit hole of increasing danger as he begins to use weapons and other hazardous objects to survive in an unforgiving and harsh world.
 Directed by Park Chan-wook, the Korean comedy thriller film is a navigation of survival, family, and capitalism in the modern world.
 SPOILERS AHEAD.

 No Other Choice Reflects the Essence of Donald Westlake’s Novel

-No Other Choice is an Examination of Capitalism’s Consequences
+No Other Choice is an Examination of the Consequences of Capitalism

 No Other Choice Comments on Artificial Intelligence and the Paper Industry

-‘No Other Choice’ sheds light on the dangers that Artificial Intelligence (AI) poses to individuals, through its navigation of the paper industry.
-AI has radically transformed the way in which several industries work, which, according to the film, also applies to the paper industry.
+‘No Other Choice’ sheds light on the dangers that Artificial Intelligence (AI) poses to individuals, particularly through its impact on the paper industry.
+AI has radically transformed the way several industries operate, a trend that, according to the film, also applies to the paper industry.
 Park Chan-wook expressed that he is fearful of AI, which is already stealing jobs from people, even in the field of cinema.
-Speaking to Slant Magazine, the director opined that paper is very important to people in their daily lives.
-But people don’t realize its value in the digital age, as everything is delivered through Amazon.
+Speaking to Slant Magazine, the director noted that paper is quite important in people’s daily lives.
+However, people often overlook its value in the digital age, as everything is delivered through Amazon.
 He stated, “So paper is something that’s very close to us, but we actually never thought about the people who make these papers, and that fact was something that made this industry so interesting to me.”

 Actor Lee Byung-hun, who plays Man-su in the film, added that AI is affecting different industries on varying scales.
 He also drew parallels between the paper industry and the film industry in terms of regulations on AI.
 He divulged, “So even though we work in the film industry, I think it has a lot of parallels to the paper industry because there are no set regulations that are in place yet, and we are feeling threatened by the development of A.I.”
-In conclusion, the film explores the convergence of economic desperation, the role of traditional industries like the paper industry, the unregulated growth of AI, and the human cost of these elements at the larger level.
+In conclusion, ‘No Other Choice’ examines the convergence of economic desperation, the role of traditional industries like the paper industry, the unregulated growth of Artificial Intelligence, and the human cost of these elements at a broader level.

 Read More: Is Stephen a True Story?